MariaKrakowiak/Employees_Attrition_Analysis/README.md

 1. Go to the GitHub repository and download the ZIP of the project.
 2. Unzip the folder to your preferred location.
 3. Open a terminal or command prompt.
-4. Navigate to the folder where the project was extracted:
+4. Navigate to the folder where the project was extracted (app folder):

    ```bash
    cd path_to_folder